NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/LimitingShadowDocumentSize.rst

     {}

-Otherwise, the message will contain one top-level key ``cfg`` and the desired device configuration as shown:
+Otherwise, the message will contain a top-level key ``cfg`` and the desired device configuration as shown below:

 .. literalinclude:: ./desired-cfg.json
   :language: JSON